azislamayuda/icon-canopy-Opencore/README.md

 # icon-canopy-Opencore
-Icon &amp; backgorund for opencore 0.6.6
+Icon &amp; background for opencore 0.6.6 and newer

 # Modern icon